 What is the unemployment rate in right now?

-Unemployment in Oklahoma was at 3.9% in March 2026.
-That's unchanged from the month before.
+Unemployment in Oklahoma was at 4% in April 2026.
+That's a 0.1 percentage point increase from the month before.
 The unemployment rate is the percentage of people in the labor force who are actively looking for work but not currently employed.
 It's a common way to measure the health of the job market and economy.

 of the labor force was unemployed in Oklahoma